-Customer segmentation separates an organization’s audience, whether that be current customers, former customers, or others, into distinct groups and categorizes them based on different characteristics.
+Customer segmentation separates an organization’s audience into distinct groups and categorizes them based on shared characteristics.
+Whether the audience may be current, former, or others, they are sorted based on shared behaviors, preferences, or other actions.
 Customer segments are crucial to understanding each customer’s unique needs and informing marketing strategies.
 Read on to learn more about what customer segmentation is and how organizations can effectively employ it.

 Additionally, segmentation has many applications outside of marketing.
 For example, a research agency conducting a consumer survey on spending habits during a recession might group respondents into different segments based on their income and other factors.